 Myocardial perfusion imaging is a test to look at the blood flow and function of the heart.
 It uses a low dose of a radioactive agent.
-Blood flow to the heart is best tested when your heart is working hard, so this test is usually done during exercise.
-If you cannot exercise, your doctor may use a drug to increase your heart's workload.
+Blood flow is tested when the heart is working hard.
+During the test, exercise or a drug may be used to increase the heart's workload.

 |Blood Flow Through the Heart|

 |Copyright © Nucleus Medical Media, Inc.|

 Reasons for Test